“Warm-hearted, emotional, incredibly talented, [Judy] has always been a favorite in Hollywood.” Lloyd Shearer, 1955

 March 27, 1950: These photos taken of Judy and husband Vincente Minnelli celebrating daughter Liza’s fourth birthday with a party for her are given this date although Liza was born on March 12, 1946, and Hedda Hopper’s column printed on the 16th mentions the birthday party as well as the fact that there were 60 guests and that Liza received a playhouse.
 Other reports note that the poodle in the photos was one of Liza’s birthday gifts.
 In other words, the party most likely took place on March 12th as that was a Sunday in 1950 and even Vincente would have most likely had the day off from MGM.
 Judy’s weight is another clue.
 She’s heavier here, and in the time between March 12 and March 27 she slimmed down to the trim and sexy figure we see in the number “Get Happy” which was filmed during that same time frame.

-At this time, Judy had just completed Summer Stock and was taking a rest in Carmel before she would be called back to MGM in late April to replace a pregnant June Allyson in Royal Wedding with Fred Astaire.
+At this time (late March 1950), Judy had just completed Summer Stock and was taking a rest in Carmel before she would be called back to MGM in late April to replace a pregnant June Allyson in Royal Wedding with Fred Astaire.

 March 27, 1955: “Judy Garland: Half-Tennessean”